 - Line a baking sheet with foil and coat with non-stick cooking spray.

-- Put the snapper fillets onto the foil in the baking sheet.
+- Put the red snapper fillets onto the foil on the baking sheet.

-- Spread the paste onto the snapper fillets.
+- Spread the paste onto the red snapper fillets.

 - Broil for 6-8 minutes or until the fish flakes when tested with a fork.